imCodePartnerAB/iVIS/docs/quick_start/walkthrough_install_ivis_server.rst

 Project structure
 -----------------

-iVIS maven project from GitHub consist of 4 modules:
+iVIS maven project from GitHub consists of 4 modules:
     #. *ivis-core* - entities and service interfaces for them;
-    #. *ivis-sdk* - sdk for easier work with API;
+    #. *ivis-sdk* - sdk for easier work with the API;
-    #. *ivis-server* - iVIS server, where is implemented all logic of site;
+    #. *ivis-server* - iVIS server, implementation of the application logic;
     #. *ivis-client* - an example of iVIS client based on imCMS.

 Git configuration